Why Go Green

-The City of Del Mar has developed a to address these issues over the long term so that all of us, our children and our grandchildren, can enjoy a safe, healthy, and vibrant future.
+The City of Del Mar has developed a Climate Action Plan (CAP) to address these issues over the long term so that all of us, our children and our grandchildren, can enjoy a safe, healthy, and vibrant future.

 Go Green Del Mar is your one-stop source for information about our Climate Action Plan, with many ideas and resources to help you Go Green NOW.